Tips and information for planning a trip through the US West National Parks

 First of all, it is essential to have a full tank because you often travel for many kilometres without seeing a petrol station.
 The procedure for refuelling: you must first go to the cashier indicating the petrol pump’s number and give him the dollars you want to refuel.
 Once the refuelling is complete, go back to the cashier to collect the change and the receipt.
 Always stop refuelling as soon as you reach the middle of the tank.

 To drive in some States, it is necessary to have an international driving permit issued by the Department for Transport.
 They only asked for our national driving license at the rental company desk, and when the police stopped us in Los Angeles, they checked only that.
 However, it is always better to have an international driving permit to avoid getting into trouble.
 Always respect the speed limits because there are many speed controls.
-In case you bump into a Police check, remember not to get out of the car and wait for the police officer to tell you instruction.
-On highways and multi-lane freeways, you can also overtake on the right, so be very careful and check the right mirror if you change lanes.
+If you bump into a Police check, remember not to get out of the car and wait for the police officer to tell you instruction.
+On highways and multi-lane freeways, you can also overtake on the right, so be careful and check the right mirror if you change lanes.
 At 4-way intersections, where it isn’t easy to understand who has to give way, traffic is regulated according to arrival order (unless otherwise indicated).
-Often even when the traffic light is red, you can make a right turn (unless indicated – “no turn on red”).
+Even when the traffic light is red, you can make a right turn (unless indicated – “no turn on red”).

 Accommodations inside parks are always the most expensive; so, to save money, look for accommodations in the nearby small towns.
 The advice we give you is to always book in advance to find the best deals and have a wider choice.
 During the summer months, especially July and August, budget accommodations fill up immediately.
 To make the idea, we booked our accommodation in February / March for August.
 Through booking.com, we looked for rooms without prepayment and with the chance of cancellation up to the previous day.
 Obviously, you need a credit card as a guarantee.
 During the trip, it may happen that you will be made a charge to guarantee the reservation.
 Be careful to have enough credit limit because if you cannot guarantee the requested sum, the hotels will cancel the reservation.
 If you are a tent lover, in some parks you will also find areas for camping.
 Check directly on their official website.
 In the main cities, you can also find to try a hostel through hostelworld.com.